Online Engineering Programs – What to Consider

 State Authorization

-Students in Nevada are only eligible to enroll in online engineering programs that have been authorized to operate NV.
-Also, some online engineering programs in other states may not provide admissions to non-residents, or have differing tuition for residents and nonresidents.
-All online students should carefully examine state policies (e.g., University of Nevada, Reno) before applying to any programs or contact program coordinators to ensure out-of-state eligibility.
+Students in Nevada are only eligible to enroll in online engineering programs that have been authorized to operate in Nevada.
+Also, some online engineering programs in other states may not provide admissions to non-residents, or have differing tuition for residents and non-residents.
+All online students should carefully review state policies (e.g., the University of Nevada, Reno) before applying to any program, or contact program coordinators to confirm out-of-state eligibility.